A sweet, sophisticated spring treat.

 Candied rhubarb ribbons look sophisticated, and they are, but are very simple to make.
 Rhubarb is actually not good raw.
 Rhubarb is a very tart vegetable that has almost no natural sweetness.
 Somewhere along the line, some genius figured out that if you cook it with sugar, rhubarb tastes amazing, with an earthy spring sweetness and a gorgeous bright pink color.

-To make these ribbons, use a paring knife to slice down the length of a rhubarb stalk.
-Vegetable peelers do not work well; in my experience, they create too thin a strand which becomes a tiny knot.
+To make these ribbons, use a paring knife to slice a thin strip down the length of a rhubarb stalk.
+Vegetable peelers do not work well; in my experience, they create too thin a strand, which becomes a tiny knot.

 Did you make these candied rhubarb ribbons?
 Tell us about it.